muzikbike/VanillaFixes/README.md

 * https://bugs.mojang.com/browse/MC-182383 - Blackstone walls use the wrong texture for the top and bottom
 * https://bugs.mojang.com/browse/MC-182716 - Fence items have two posts but wall items only have one
 * https://bugs.mojang.com/browse/MC-183421 - Bell models have incorrectly sized pixels
+* https://bugs.mojang.com/browse/MC-190774 - Stonecutter's blade is incorrectly mirrored, causing it to go in both directions at once
 * https://bugs.mojang.com/browse/MC-191390 - Compost is not visible from beneath
 * https://bugs.mojang.com/browse/MC-194192 - Potted cactus has an incorrect bottom texture
 * https://bugs.mojang.com/browse/MC-194950 - Potted cactus is squished vertically